Jlope677/azure-networking-lab/azure_lab_observation.md

 ### What I Learned
 - ICMP packets are how devices communicate using **ping**.
-- Internal vs. external traffic looks different in Wireshark.
+- How to filter for ICMP traffic on Wireshark.
-- Pings confirm whether devices are reachable across a network.
+- Some parts of the ICMP packet

 ---